Channel Tagging System

 When a service is tagged `production`, the following rules are enforced during `forge sync-to-remote`:

-1. **Preview version set required**: A `preview` version set must be defined
+1. **Preview version set required**: a `preview` version set must be defined.

-2. **Release matches preview**: The `release` configuration must exactly match `preview` (agent version, context graph version, LLM preferences)
+2. **Release matches preview**: the `release` configuration must exactly match `preview` (agent version, context graph version, LLM preferences).

-3. **Versions pinned**: All version sets (except `edge`) must have explicit pinned version numbers - no `latest`
+3. **Versions pinned**: all version sets (except `edge`) must have explicit pinned version numbers.
+No `latest`.

 **Example validation error:**